It’s over: Bill Nelson concedes to Rick Scott after Florida recount deadline passes

 Democratic incumbent Bill Nelson conceded Florida’s race for U.S. Senate on Sunday, signaling the end of an 18-year run in Congress’ upper chamber and likely the close of a 46-year political career.

 According to Gov. Rick Scott, who defeated Nelson in a race so close it required a manual recount, Nelson called to concede after the state posted official results in the race after 1 p.m.
-Nelson’s campaign says the outgoing senator will release a video statement at 3 p.m.
+Nelson’s campaign released a video statement at 3 p.m.

 “I just spoke with Senator Bill Nelson, who graciously conceded, and I thanked him for his years of public service,” Scott said. in a statement sent by his campaign shortly after 2 p.m.
 “This victory would not be possible without the hard work of so many people.
 Now the campaign truly is behind us, and that’s where we need to leave it.”